The Path of Direct Repair:

 What will you do with funds raised?

-Contributions will fund Denver Black Reparations Council's upcoming reparative grant cycles.
-Currently we run two reparative grant cycles per year.
+Contributions will fund a Black-led project or organization to be determined.
 Pledges are due at registration with contributions due by the end of the retreat.

 How do I make my pledge payment?